By Corey Klujsza

 Don’t be too aggressive in rate cutting.

-Though tempting, be prudent about where you cut rates and trim capacity — we believe late 2024 will look different than the past several quarters.
+Though tempting, be prudent about where you cut rates and trim capacity — we believe 2025 will look different than 2024.

 Short-term gains today could cost you in the spot market tomorrow.